SamueleSamonini/Temperature/README.md

 This university project explores historical global temperature trends, focusing on Europe.
 Using `Pandas`, `GeoPandas`, `Matplotlib`, `NumPy`, and `Streamlit`, the project offers tools for analysis, visualization, and mapping to interpret climate data effectively.
 The interactive application is built with `Streamlit`, providing an intuitive user interface.

+## Notes

+- You can access the project at [this link](https://temperaturepythonuniversityproject.streamlit.app/ "Temperature App").
+- This project is part of a university assignment for the **Data Science for Economics (DSE)** course at the **University of Milan (Unimi)**.
+Its goal is to explore and visualize historical temperature data.
+- The project also includes a Jupyter Notebook called `version_without_streamlit.ipynb`.
+This is an older version of the code without Streamlit integration, included in the project for educational purposes only.

 ## Project Workflow

 ### Data Cleaning and Preparation